Demigoddrre/grocery_store_project_sqllite3/README.md

 ```

 ### Available Menu Options
-1. **Generate Reports**: Create CSV files for earnings or product performance.
+1. **Generate Reports**: Create CSV files for earnings or spending reports.
-2. **View Graphs**: Generate visualizations for spending or product performance.
+2. **View Graphs**: Generate visualizations for earnings or spending data.
-3. **Send Reports via Email**: Email reports using the SendGrid integration.
+3. **Send Reports via Email**: (Planned) Email reports using SendGrid integration.
 4. **Execute Operations**: Manage inventory, loyalty points, and other operations.
 5. **Exit**: Close the application.

 ### Example Workflow
 1. Run the application: `python3 main.py`.
 2. Select **1.
-Generate Report** and specify the type and time period.
+Generate Report** and specify the type (`earnings`, `spending`) and time period.
 3. Select **2.
 View Graphs** to generate a visualization.
-4. Select **3.
-Send Reports via Email** to email reports.
+4. Save generated graphs as `.png` files and optionally display them interactively.

 ---

 ## Troubleshooting

+### Known Issues
+1. **Graph Generation Errors**:
+   - Inconsistent behavior where graphs are not displayed interactively or saved correctly as `.png` files.
+   - Occasionally throws errors such as "CSV file not found" despite the file existing.

+2. **Unclear Input Options**:
+   - Users are not clearly informed about valid report or graph types (e.g., `earnings`, `spending`).

+3. **Incomplete Features**:
+   - Email functionality is not yet implemented.
+   - No validation for invalid user input, which could cause unexpected errors.

+---

+### General Debugging Tips

-### Database Issues
+#### Database Issues
 - Ensure `create_tables.py` has been run to create necessary tables.
 - Check the database path in `database/config.py`:
   ```python